andregkk/andregkk/README.md

  </h3>

 # 🕸️ About Me:
- - 🎓 Student of Analysis and Systems Development. <br>
+ - 🎓 Graduating in Analysis and Systems Development. <br>

 ## 🛠&nbsp;Learning Tech Stack